Andrew McCarthy

 Andrew Thomas McCarthy (born November 29, 1962) is an American actor, travel writer, and television director.
-He is most known as a member of the Brat Pack, with roles in 1980s films such as St. Elmo's Fire, Pretty in Pink, and Less than Zero.
-He is ranked No. 40 on VH1's 100 Greatest Teen Stars of all-time list.
+He is most known as a member of the Brat Pack, with roles in 1980s films such as St. Elmo's Fire, Pretty in Pink, Mannequin, and Weekend at Bernie's.
+He is ranked No. 40 on VH1's 100 Greatest Teen Stars of all time list.
 As a director, he is known for his work on Orange Is the New Black.

 Early life and education

 McCarthy was born in Westfield, New Jersey, the third of four boys.
 His mother worked for a newspaper, and his father was involved in investments and stocks.
 McCarthy moved to Bernardsville, New Jersey, as a teenager and attended Bernards High School and the Pingry School, a preparatory academy.
 At Pingry, he played the Artful Dodger in Oliver!, his first acting role.
 After graduating from high school, he enrolled at NYU for acting, but was expelled after two years.